sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ### 6.3 auto_techsupport_gen script

 As seen in the techsupport-monit.service & coredump-monit.service Unit descriptions, the script follows two separate flows based on the argument provided.
 When invoked with `techsupport` argument, the script updates the `last_techsupport_run` field in the State DB.
+It then deletes any old Techsupport dumps, if the limit configured by the user has crossed.

 On the other hand, when invoked with `core` argument, the script first checks if this feature is enabled by the user.
 The Script then checks for any diff between `core_file_list` field in the State DB and the file system.
 If any diff is found, it updates the State Db entry and moves forward.
 The script finally checks the `last_techsupport_run` field in the State DB and only when the cooloff period has passed, the script invokes the techsupport.
+The script will also independently check if the Max Size configured by the user has already exceeded

+### 6.4 Warmboot Considerations

-**Note: The last_techsupport_run value doesn't persist across reboots, since monotonic time is used.
-The field will be empty after reboot (including warm-boot)**.
+The last_techsupport_run value is meaningless across reboots since monotonic time is used.
+This field will be empty after reboot type.
+Other Relavant Entries in the State DB will be added to the db_migrator and are persisted across warm-reboots.  and uf yes, deletes the old core files

 ### 6.4 Adding these services to SONiC